kykiefer/depression-detect/README.md

 I prioritize a revised sampling method as my number one priority in [future directions](#future-directions).
 I came across an [interesting sampling method](https://www.researchgate.net/publication/309127735_DepAudioNet_An_Efficient_Deep_Model_for_Audio_based_Depression_Classification), which I hope to implement in the future to increase the training sample size.

 ### Model Architecture ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/cnn_aws.py))
-I use a X layer Convolutional Neural Network (CNN) model.
+I use a 6 layer Convolutional Neural Network (CNN) model.
 The model consists of 2 convolutional layers with max-pooling and 2 fully connected layers.
 Each spectrogram input is an image with dimension 513x125 representing 4 seconds of audio and frequencies, ranging from 0 to 8kHz.

-The frequency range was tuned as a hyperparamter, as most energy in human speech is actually concentrated between 0.3 and 3kHz.
+The frequency range was tuned as a hyperparameter, as most energy in human speech is actually concentrated between 0.3 and 3kHz.
 Each input is normalized according to decibels relative to full scale (dBFS).

-My actual architecture was largely inspired by a paper on Environmental Sound Classification with CNNs<sup>[5](#references)</sup>.
-Their network is displayed in the figure below.
+My actual architecture was largely inspired by a paper on Environmental Sound Classification with CNNs.<sup>[5](#references)</sup> Their network is displayed in the figure below.
 My architecture has some differences, but the photo will help visualize.

 <img alt="Model architecture" src="images/cnn_architecture.png" width='575'>

-<sub><b>Figure 4: </b> A similar CNN Environmental sound classfication model architecture. </sub>
+<sub><b>Figure 4: </b> A similar CNN Environmental sound classification model architecture. </sub>

 My CNN beings with an input layer being convolved with 32-3x3 filters to create 32 feature maps followed by a RELU activation function.
 The feature maps next under go dimensionality reduction with a MaxPooling layer, which uses a 4x3 filter with a stride of 1x3.